AztecProtocol/aztec-packages/docs/docs/protocol-specs/state/public-data-tree.md

         - Details of the hash to use, and a domain separator for the hash.
 We might not know the final hash that we'll use, but we should propose one, and we should probably also give each hash a name.
         - E.g. `compute_parent_node("nullifier parent node".to_field(), left_child, right_child)` where `compute_siloed_nullifier = pedersen_hash` (for now.
 Poseidon eventually, iiuc.
 Perhaps we should write this spec to state Poseidon).

 Pseudocode/algorithms for insertion, batch insertion, membership proofs, non-membership proofs, so that the security of our approach can be validated.
-We should discuss the best way to consistently present such information, for all sections of the yellow paper.
+We should discuss the best way to consistently present such information, for all sections of the protocol specs.
 (EDIT: put this in cryptography/merkle-trees)
  -->